In Which I Announce Unidentified Funny Objects, Volume 8!

 Writing Samples

-These are resume fodder: YouTube videos of my video game work and prose fiction in small, digestible chunks.
+These are resume fodder: YouTube videos of my video game work, and interactive fiction in small, digestible chunks.

 Videos: